-There was no material change in the number of pending APAs between 2013 and 2014.
-Japan and Canada continued to account for more than half of the pending bilateral APAs in 2014.
+The number of pending APAs rose in 2015 due largely to the record numbers of APA requests received during the fourth quarter.
+Japan and Canada continued to account for more than half of the pending bilateral APAs in 2015.

-Bilateral APAs Pending by Country 2014
+Bilateral APAs Pending by Country 2015